fons/JavaOdeInt/README.md

 The C function executes a loop over the fortran function and writes the results to the user supplied  stack.
 It may also change some of the integration parameters if it detects that a larger number os steps are needed.

+Using the full Fortran interface is also possible.
+Each Fortran function has an extensive preamble describing its use.
+This was extracted from the Fortran package and put in its txt subdirectory.

+Regardless of the interface you need to use [bridj](https://github.com/nativelibs4java/BridJ) for memory allocation and pointer management.

+Both the C interface and the Java interface come with a set of tests.
+The tests include examples of the use of the simple and full interface.

 # Building